Events & Classes

 Understanding Poverty: A Lenten Study

-This unique series of lectures and Bible Study occurred during Lent on a subject that is at the heart of the gospel—our relationship to poverty.
+This unique series of lectures and Bible Study occurred during Lent in 2017 on a subject that is at the heart of the gospel—our relationship to poverty.
 If you missed it, or want to review it, listen below.